karllhughes/learn/_posts/2021-01-28-technical-content.md

 A few years ago, I started [dabbling in freelance writing](https://www.karllhughes.com/posts/start-freelance-blogging).
 I remember thinking I was a pretty good writer, but my [first draft back from an editor was riddled with suggestions](https://draft.dev/learn/5-steps-to-a-quality-edit-for-your-technical-blog).
 Some were simple formatting issues, but many were structural.
 I had to go back and rewrite large chunks of the piece to get it right.

 If you aren’t ready to submit work to an editor yet, you can always enlist a friend for help.
-Even non-technical [editors can help you improve your technical content](https://draft.dev/learn/technical-editing).
+Even non-technical [editors can help you improve your technical content writing](https://draft.dev/learn/technical-editing).
 The best editors will be able to tell you when an idea you present doesn’t make sense or the piece is poorly organized.

 ## 2. Be Consistent Anyway